 For a list of items your student needs, read our blog here.

 After the great move-in influx, all Summer B and Fall first-year students are required to attend the New Student Convocation.
 This official welcome event will be Friday, August 21 in the Exactech Arena at the Stephen C. O’Connell Center.
+It will be live-streamed for those parents who can’t attend in person.
 For more information, click here.